 an iki kaeshi ring inserted at the top end of the flute.
 This

-creats a smaller end opening which makes the flute much more
+creats a smaller end opening that makes the flute more

 midsections produce 4 keys: 2.3